Web Analytics

 • “The hope of the godless shall perish, whose trust is a spider’s web.”Job 8:14

 If you see or destroy a spider web, it may be God revealing false hope or fragile plans that will not last.
-It can be a call to rebuild on God’s truth.
+It can also mean that you have overcome the manipulation and witchcraft that was fashioned against your life and you need to rebuild your life on God’s Truth.

 4. Overcoming Spiritual Traps